 SWIFT Customer Security Program (CSP) Requirements

-The Society for Worldwide Interbank Financial Telecommunication (SWIFT), established the Customer Security Program to support its customers in the fight against cyber-fraud using the SWIFT network.
+SWIFT has established the Customer Security Program to support its customers in the fight against cyber-fraud targeting their SWIFT-related infrastructure.

 SWIFT confirms new cyber threats, due to an increasing sophistication and frequency of cyberattacks that are encouraging governments, banks and other players to reevaluate their security measures.

-In order to enhance SWIFT security on global financial markets, SWIFT released the Customer Security Program2 (CSP) in May 2016, that set up guidelines and controls to improve information sharing throughout the community, enhance SWIFT-related tools for customers and provide audit frameworks.
+In order to support its customers reinforce their security, SWIFT introduced the Customer Security Program2 (CSP) ) in May 2016, that sets guidelines and controls to improve information sharing throughout the community, enhances SWIFT-related tools for customers and provides control frameworks.

-SWIFT requirements should be considered as users’ high priority as failure to comply with the requirements, on an annual basis, will be reported to regulators and other SWIFT members.
+SWIFT requirements should be considered as users’ high priority as failure to comply with the requirements, on an annual basis, will be reported to regulators.

-In order to reinforce the environment security of each SWIFT user, each organization is required to define, document, implement and assess their payment processes and technologies against SWIFT’s controls through:
+Each organization is required to assess, define, document, implement and attest the compliance of their SWIFT Local infrastructure processes and technologies against SWIFT’s controls through:

-- A Self-assessment against the SWIFT Customer Security Controls Framework (CSCF), comprised of 16 mandatory security controls and 11 advisory (non-mandatory) security controls;
+- An assessment against the SWIFT Customer Security Controls Framework (CSCF), comprised of 16 mandatory security controls and 11 advisory (non-mandatory) security controls;

 - Self-attestation on user’s compliance with the CSCF controls, based on the results of the self-assessment (referring to SWIFT Customer Security Controls Policy).